Elementary GT Program - Challenge

 Elementary GT service is based on a General Intellectual Abilities model.
 The elementary GT program, Challenge, is a one-day-per-week-pull-out-model for identified students in grades 1-5.
 Challenge students leave the regular classroom one day per week to work with the Challenge teacher, who is highly trained in the education of the gifted.
 Challenge curriculum includes high-interest advanced content, creative and critical thinking skills, research and technology skills, and the opportunity to pursue topics of individual interest.
 Each year's curriculum units are connected by a broad-based theme.
 The Challenge program is provided for identified students at all elementary campuses.

-This year in Challenge we will be covering Ecosystems, Economics, and Energy.
+This year in Challenge we will be covering Meterology, Fine Arts, and Chemistry.

 Parents of elementary students receive information during the fall semester regarding screening for the GT program, and are invited to attend a parent information session held each year in October.
 To request GT screening, parents of students in grades 1-4 must return the Elementary Parent Checklist by the published deadline.